 In the South American zone you can find a Araucaria angustifolia, native to Brazil, a tree closely related to the Monkey Puzzle tree.
 The seeds from this tree are also very important to the native animals in Brazil.

-The surrounding areas have been thinned to leave a broadleaf tree cover of around 30%, which is ideal for further planting.
+The surrounding areas have been thinned to leave a broadleaf tree cover, which is ideal for further planting.

 The very middle section of the Pinetum has been left at the moment and no thinning has been done yet, as we want to get the rest of the planting established first.